lukaszstrak/DTSP-repository/README.md

 # DTSP repository

-The aim of this repository is to unify the process of testing DTPS algorithms.
-The repository instance file contains data of the original TSP problem instance (from TSPLIB) and 10 changes (sub-problems).
-Besides the data itself, data file contain the optimal value.
-The "plot" folder contains tour visualization in SVG format and highlighted edges that were changed.
-Contact to authors: Łukasz Strąk (lukasz.strak@us.edu.pl), Rafał Skinderowicz (rafal.skinderowicz@us.edu.pl).
+This repository aims to simplify the process of testing the algorithms for solving the Dynamic Travelling Salesman Problem (DTSP).
+The repository contains a set of the DTSP instances created based on the instances from the well-known TSPLIB repository.
+Precisely, each DTSP instance consists of the original TSP instance and ten sub-problems.
+The first sub-problem is created based on the original TSP instance by modifying (moving) the coordinates of a percentage of the instance's cities (nodes).
+The second sub-problem is created analogously based on the first sub-problem, and so on.

+For every sub-problem, the **optimum** is provided.
+The "plot" folder contains a visualization of the optimal solutions for each DTSP instance, i.e., for each of its sub-problems, in the SVG format.
+The optimal solutions for subsequent problems may be different from each other, i.e., some of the edges are removed and replaced with others.
+The edges of an optimal tour that do not belong to the (optimal) solution for the previous sub-problem are marked in red.

+Contact to authors: Łukasz
+Strąk (lukasz.strak@us.edu.pl), Rafał Skinderowicz (rafal.skinderowicz@us.edu.pl).

 ## Selected Features
   - based on well-known TSPLIB instances,